David Arnold Research

 for the ILRS (International Laser Ranging Service).

-I received the unexpected reply below from Dr. Merkowitz.
-The purpose of this email
+I received the unexpected reply below from Dr. Merkowitz dated November 6, 2018.

 Reply from Dr. Merkowitz